godotengine/godot-docs/tutorials/plugins/editor/import_plugins.rst

 This is the method which defines the available options.
 :ref:`_get_import_options() <class_EditorImportPlugin_private_method__get_import_options>` returns
-an array of dictionaries, and each dictionary contains a few keys that are checked to customize the option as its shown to the user.
+an array of dictionaries, and each dictionary contains a few keys that are checked to customize the option as it's shown to the user.
 The following table shows the possible keys:

 +-------------------+------------+----------------------------------------------------------------------------------------------------------+